If you want a scapegoat, blame seventh grade science.

 Or the camera I got for my tenth birthday.

-Or the fact that the condominium I live in is stuffed to bursting with nature.
+Or the fact that I live in Singapore.

 And you could go on and on like that.
 The world is filled with goats, scape and sheep alike.